• Skip to main content

 Answers to Frequently Asked Questions About Exercise and PF

-The Canadian Pulmonary Fibrosis Foundation provides basics about why and how to begin exercise with pulmonary fibrosis.
+The Canadian Pulmonary Fibrosis Foundation provides basics of why and how to begin exercise with pulmonary fibrosis.

 Treadmill 101

-Dr. Noah Greenspan explains how to develop the absolute best treadmill protocol for you so that you can achieve the very best results within each and every workout.
+Dr. Noah Greenspan explains how to develop the absolute best treadmill protocol for you so that you can achieve the very best results in every workout.

 QiGong for Lung Health